m-soro/Data-Science-with-Python/projects/project2.md

 **Print 5 consecutively**

-* I found this task tough, I was so close in looking how others have done it!
+* I found this task tough, I was very close in looking up how others have done it.
 I tried experimenting with `enumerate` so that every rows have an index that I can call from my loop.
-I tried `generator` function since it returns a stream of data and remembers where it left off so I was thinking I can have a start and stop triggers in the loop where the generator's stream cuts off every 5 rows but, I could not get this to work!
+I tried `generator` function since it returns a stream of data and remembers where it left off so I was thinking I can have a start and stop triggers in the loop where the generator's stream cuts off every 5 rows but, I could not get this to work.
 Finally I decided I'll implement this in a `while loop`.
-It took a couple of tries but it worked!
+It took a couple of tries but it worked.

 ```python
 def prompt_user_for_data(df):